shreyasgowda63/NS_3/src/data-center/doc/fattree.rst

 Using the FatTree
 ----------------------------

-The PointToPointFatTreeHelper object can be instantiated by following statement.
+The FatTreeHelper object can be instantiated by following statement.
   FatTreeHelper fattree (nPods);
   where,
   nLevels is number of pods (k)